-Performance information for the Fund is not included because the Fund had not commenced operations prior to the date of this Prospectus.
-Performance information will be available once the Fund has at least one calendar year of performance.
-Updated performance information is available on the Fund's website www.wagonsfund.com.
+Performance information for the Fund is not included because the Fund did not have a full calendar year of performance prior to the date of this Prospectus.
+In the future, performance information for the Fund will be presented in this section.
+Updated performance information will be available on the Fund's website at www.wagonsfund.com.

+Management

-Management Investment Advisor Portfolio Manager Dhandho Funds LLC Mohnish Pabrai, Founder and CEO of the Advisor.
+Investment Advisor Portfolio Manager Dhandho Funds LLC Mohnish Pabrai, Founder and CEO of the Advisor.
 Has managed the Fund since inception (September 2023).